developer-zebra/developer-zebra-site/src/solutions/index.md

         label: '1.1'
       - url: enterprise-keyboard/1-0/guide/about
         label: '1.0'
-  - title: I Need Tools For...
+  - title: Developer Tools
-    description: Not sure where to go?
-Click on "I Need Tools For..." to learn which Zebra tool might best suit the requirements, skills and experience of your organization.
+    description: Zebra offers tools for developers at any skill level to help customers use build apps for Zebra devices that take advantage of their fullest potential.
-    url: /help
+    url: /
     btn-text: Latest Guides
-    image: /images/products/blue-question-mark.jpg
+    image: /images/products/emdk-for-xamarin.png
     sections:
       - title: About TechDocs
         url: ../about